mnguyen82/interview.demo/README.md

-# MARTA Real-time Train Arrivals - Code Demo for Job Application at Cox Auto.
+# MARTA Real-time Train Arrivals.
 A simple single-page application that shows real-time train arrivals for all MARTA train stations:

 ## Features